traceysaada/week-6-server-side-APIs/README.md

 # 06 Server-Side APIs: Weather Dashboard

+first set up html to organise initial button & search list. entered headers & how I wanted page to look.

+next was setting up API with open weather so I could then set up my js section.

+i managed to get the cities to load on search. also to get local storage to work but finding icon a lot more difficult to load as constantly pulling up errors

+search works, city names load in local storage & list. the weather information is all showing in console so just need to get the five day & current day icons to load.

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.